Lucky2003ysh/ISD-YOLO/readme.md

 ```
 The datasets used in the training process are available via Baidu Netdisk: https://pan.baidu.com/s/1hm01W3wOpAyVGOvI6CUP5A?pwd=tqxg

-The datasets used in the training process are available via Baidu Netdisk: https://pan.baidu.com/s/1hm01W3wOpAyVGOvI6CUP5A?pwd=tqxg

 Our training results are all saved in the **data validation** folder.
 You can verify the experimental results in the following way: